Alcohol use disorder (AUD) is a mental health condition. People with this disorder experience binge drinking and prolonged periods of heavy drinking.

 How To Find Alcohol Addiction Treatment Options

-People experiencing alcohol abuse have several treatment choices, including inpatient programs, outpatient programs, and medical detox.
+People experiencing alcohol use disorder have several treatment choices, including inpatient programs, outpatient programs, and medical detox.

 If you deal with alcohol addiction, you might begin your search for treatment by talking to a healthcare professional.